-"With Gridware, we gained a valuable security partner to review our IT programs across various large projects across Australia, without having to build our security expertise from scratch.
+"With Gridware, we gained a valuable security partner to review our IT programs across various large projects across Australia.
+It saved us having to build our security expertise from scratch.
 They're flexible, thorough and quick with solutions.
 An agile vendor, one of the best we have worked with."

 – Why Choose Gridware for Penetration Testing –